Kartik-Sangwan/BlockChainPatreon/README.md

 # BlockChainPatreon
-The is a blockchain based patreon defi app
+This is a blockchain based patreon defi app

 To run the app: <br>
 pip install flask <br>